THE EAST AFRICAN SERIES, DAY 26

 FINAL THOUGHTS

-I can’t say the crater was disappointing, yes I expected more animals and action but it’s where you are that is so special.
-This is a huge private game area created by a huge prehistoric volcanic eruption that now enjoys its own ecosystem.
-It’s amazing to think that none of these animals need to migrate but if they were 10 yards outside of the crater it would be a different story.
+I can’t say the crater was disappointing.
+Yes, I expected more animals and action, but it’s where you are that is so special.
+This is a vast private game area created by a massive prehistoric volcanic eruption, which now supports its own ecosystem.
+It’s amazing to think that none of these animals need to migrate, but if they were 10 yards outside of the crater, it would be a different story.

 NEXT UP